dcsync/pycobalt/docs/sharpgen.md

 Set the build cache location.
 The default location is SharpGen/Cache.

-:param location: Directory to put cached builds in.
-If not passed, reset to
+**Arguments**:

-                 default location.
+- `location`: Directory to put cached builds in.
+If not passed, reset to default location.

 ## clear_cache
 ```python